shaunokeefe/resume/readme.md

 ### Head of Platform ###
 *Jan 2021 to present*
 - Took over strategic remit of CI, developer experience and data to provide an overall platform for application developers to deliver business value
+- Developer hiring strategy based on business needs and in consultation with CTO
-- Oversaw, people managers covering individual strategic areas of Platform
+- Oversaw people managers covering individual strategic areas of Platform
+- Planned an oversaw expansion of core application and supporting infrastructure into the US, to support the business's US expansion

 ### Head of Infrastructure and SRE ###
 *December 2019 to Jan 2021*
 - Took over management of the Infrastructure and SRE team, growing it to three engineers.
 - Managed SLOs and ongoing improvement of product reliability, both through strategic projects and ongoing learning processes such as post mortems
-- Ran oncall shift
+- Ran oncall shift, maintaining and developing tools and systems to run a sustainable rotation
 - Oversaw rapid scale-up during the 2020 switch to remote learning, growing from 10,000 concurrent users to over 80,000 concurrent users

 ### Senior Software Engineer ###